Pok Pok: Outposts

 A Brooklyn location followed in 2012; the Michelin Guide awarded it a star in its 2015 and 2016 editions but rescinded it in the 2017 Guide.
+It appeared in the series finale of Anthony Bourdain: No Reservations.
 Ricker closed the restaurant on September 2, 2018, citing rising costs.

 Pok Pok Phat Thai and Pok Pok LA opened in the Chinatown neighborhood of Los Angeles in December 2014 and November 2015 respectively.
 Pok Pok Phat Thai closed in August 2016, and Pok Pok LA followed in March of the following year.

 In 2018, a Pok Pok Wing opened in the Cosmopolitan of Las Vegas's Block 16 Urban Food Hall dining area.
 This closed in December 2020 following the expiration of its licensing agreement, the last of the Pok Pok restaurants.